Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

-\textbf{The availability of crops and minerals as IVs.} Bananas, coffee, maize, millet, rice, rubber, sugarcane, and wheat are dummy variables coded 1 if a country produced the crop in 1990.
+\textbf{Availability of crops and minerals.} Bananas, coffee, maize, millet, rice, rubber, sugarcane, and wheat are dummy variables coded 1 if a country produced the crop in 1990.
 Copper and silver are coded 1 if a country mined the mineral in 1990.\footnote{The binary availability of crops and minerals as of 1990 is a good proxy for historical agricultural endowments \citep{easterlyTropicsGermsCrops2003}.
-The reason is that although the quantity produced would endogenously respond to price incentives, institutions, and other country characteristics, whether any of the commodity is produced is likely to reflect exogenous characteristics like soil and climate, which are stable over time.} According to \citet{sokoloffInstitutionsFactorEndowments2000}, certain commodities induced economies of scale and incentivized slave labor, which led to weaker protection of liberty and rights for the broad population.
+The reason is that although the quantity produced would endogenously respond to price incentives, institutions, and other country characteristics, whether any of the commodity is produced is likely to reflect exogenous characteristics like soil and climate, which are stable over time.} According to \citet{sokoloffInstitutionsFactorEndowments2000}, certain commodities induced economies of scale and incentivized slave labor, leading to weaker liberty and rights protection for the broad population.
 Meanwhile, other commodities encouraged production by middle-class farmers, which induced inclusive institutions.
 The historical agricultural endowments thus influenced political regimes.
 Consistent with this narrative by \citet{easterlyTropicsGermsCrops2003}, first-stage regressions confirm that several of these IVs are significant determinants of today’s democracy levels (Table \ref{tab:first-stage}).
-We include all countries in the world in the base sample.\footnote{Since Easterly and Levine's dataset only contains 71 countries, we extend their data to cover 142 countries, as explained in Appendix \ref{subsubsec:easterly-data}.}
+For example, mining silver in 1990 corresponds to a 1.1 (s.e. = 0.4) standard deviation increase in democracy (column 9, line 13). \ We include all countries in the world in the base sample.\footnote{Easterly and Levine's dataset only contains 71 countries.
+We extend their data-gathering process to cover 142 countries.}